 Augu ıst 31,

-2010 2009
+2011 2010

-Deferred compensation and postretirement benefits other than pensions(1) \$32.3 \$33.7
+Deferred compensation and postretirement benefits other than pensions (1) \$ 31.7 \$ 32.3

-Postemployment benefit obligation(2) 0.4 0.4
+Postemployment benefit obligation (2) 0.4 0.4

-Uncertain tax positions liability, including interest(3) 6.7 7.1
+Uncertain tax positions liability, including interest (3) 7.1 6.7

+Acquisition-related liabilities (4) 4.3

+Deferred revenue 4.6 2.1

-Deferred rent 2.2 2.8
+Deferred rent 1.7 2.2

-Miscellaneous 4.1 3.4
+Miscellaneous 1.6 2.0

-Total \$45.7 \$47.4
+Total \$ 51.4 \$ 45.7

-- (1) Deferred compensation and long-term postretirement benefits other than pensions The Company maintains several non-qualified retirement plans for the benefit of eligible employees, primarily deferred compensation plans.
+(1) Deferred compensation and long-term postretirement benefits other than pensions - The Company maintains several non-qualified retirement plans for the benefit of eligible employees, primarily deferred compensation plans.
 The deferred compensation plans provide for elective deferrals of an eligible employee's compensation and, in some cases, matching contributions by the Company.
 In addition, one plan provides for an automatic contribution by the Company of 3% of an eligible employee's compensation.
 The Company maintains certain long-term investments that offset a portion of the deferred compensation liability.
-The Company maintains life insurance policies on certain current and former officers and other key employees as a means of satisfying a portion of these obligations. - (2) Postemployment benefit obligation ASC Topic 712, Compensation Nonretirement Postemployment Benefits, requires the accrual of the estimated cost of benefits provided by an employer to former or inactive employees after employment but before retirement.
-The Company's accrual relates primarily to the liability for life insurance coverage for certain eligible employees. - (3) See the Income Taxes footnote for more information.
+The Company maintains life insurance policies on certain current and former officers and other key employees as a means of satisfying a portion of these obligations.

+(2) Postemployment benefit obligation - ASC Topic 712, Compensation - Nonretirement Postemployment Benefits, requires the accrual of the estimated cost of benefits provided by an employer to former or inactive employees after employment but before retirement.
+The Company's accrual relates primarily to the liability for life insurance coverage for certain eligible employees.